-Experiential Marketing Dublin's Inner City Could See
+Experiential Marketing Dublin - If The Inner City Could See This

 Big and engaging is the kind of experiential marketing Dublin’s inner city would work best with.
 Its a beautiful, Georgian landscape to help frame whatever activation or stunt an agency can dream up for their clients.
 We have seen some examples of experiential marketing in Dublin city in the past, yet some haven’t really hit the mark.
 Whether its down to lack of ambition, time constraints, or planning difficulties, some haven’t hit the mark.
 Lets dissect some of the best that would’ve been great to see in Dublin city centre.
 Some that would’ve benefitted from Dublin’s natural beauty.
 Lets look at engaging experiential marketing Dublin’s city centre could see…

 1. HBO: ‘Voyeur.’

 This offering from BBDO was carried out in New York.
 Using clever projections, we are gained access to people’s private worlds.
 Their loves and hurts, and secrets.
 The kind of stuff that fuels a voyeur’s passion.
 The activation was projected onto the exterior surface of the most suitable New York building.
 It gives the illusion that we are seeing through the bricks and glass of the building, to the apartments inside.
 RSA’s Jake Scott directed and oversaw the whole operation.
 As we view it, we gain access to all these private moments.
 We feel ashamed, yet we can’t look away.
 The whole idea was to help compound the idea that the television company can pump the most intimate, private moments they can dream up onto our screens.
 And that they do it the best.
 I can pick any number of suitable buildings within Dublin’s inner city landscape, which could take such an idea.
 Its devilishly clever, and a great example of experiential marketing Dublin’s inner city area could accommodate.